Nouman314/Coding-demo/README.md

 # Coding-demo
-This is my first Git repository
+This is my first Git repository.
+For python.
+Author - Nouman Khan.